arosenf/adventofcode2023/src/main/resources/day07/puzzle.md

 With the new joker rule, the total winnings in this example are 5905.

 Using the new joker rule, find the rank of every hand in your set.
 What are the new total winnings?

+Your puzzle answer was 252137472.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.